mkirwa/CYBOLC/CCTC/Networking/Challenges.md

 Answer -> HP705A0FF92F8D.local,192.168.1.7

+#### 15. Attack Analysis - Vulnerability 10 ####

+Attackers will seek unique ways to avoid being caught.
+This Traffic has been reported to contain a vulnerability that crashes wireshark due to an out-of-bounds write, detailed in CVE-2017-13766

+What Protocol did the attackers use to achieve this and which server IP Address and Port was targeted?

+Example:
+PROTOCOL 1.1.1.1:PORT

+Hint
+Google search the CVE details

+Find the protocol mentioned in your internet research in the pcap.

+#### Answer ####

+run `pn_ptcp` on the filter
+ans-> PN-PTCP 192.168.10.1111:55

+#### 16. Attack Analysis - IOT 10 ####

+It was identified that an exploit targeting a prominent IOT Systems was captured targeting 192.168.10.111 over UDP port 55.

+This protocol was identified as an open global standard for wireless technology that uses low-power digital radio signals for indoor Personal Area Networks, uses the IEEE 802.15.4 specification as it's basis, which is often deployed in a mesh topology.

+What is the name of this Protocol and what is the Packet Type being flooded?

+Example: (No Spaces) PROTOCOL,PACKET_TYPE

+Hint
+Google search details from the question

+Find the protocol mentioned in your internet research in the pcap.

+#### Answer ####

+scop and udp.port==55

+Check the packets
+Ans-> SCoP,Hello

 #### 17. Attack Analysis - RCE 5 ####

 Remote arbitrary Code Execution was captured targeting 192.168.10.111 via a gaming protocol.